 We have created an in-house glossary of “trigger words.”
 When we hear them, we smile as if hearing an inside joke.
 For your enjoyment, here’s our running list:

 “Unequivocal.”
-I remember studying for the SAT in high school, and one of the tricks we were taught was to challenge the veracity of questions or statements featuring the word “Always.”
+I remember taking the SAT in high school, and one of the tricks we were taught was to challenge the veracity of questions or statements featuring the word “Always.”
 Today our trigger word is ”Unequivocal.”
-When we hear of an unequivocal recommendation, we know to equivocate.
+When we hear an unequivocal assertion, we know to consider alternatives.

 “No Problem.”
 When we hear this, especially from our contracting partners, our ears perk up, and we think we may, indeed, have a problem.
 “No problem, it will happen first thing tomorrow.”
 Really?
 Or, as Danny Meyer, says in Setting the Table, “No Problem” is no substitute for “You Are Welcome” as a response to “Thank You.”

 “Change Order.”
 If we were to ask most clients, what was most challenging during their project, I would expect to hear “Change Orders” near the top of the list.
-Nothing puts owners and contractors at odds more quickly than late or inflated change orders.
-Notwithstanding, most change orders are based on additional work or unforeseen circumstances, rather than changes, and all change orders are reviewed for appropriateness by our office before being approved, so change orders should not be so confrontational.
-In response, I’ve spoken a great deal about this over the years, and we are finally making headway at replacing the subject line of our contractors’ paperwork to read “Additional Work Authorization” rather than “Change Order.”
+Nothing puts owners and contractors at odds more quickly than late or unexpected change orders.
+Notwithstanding, most change orders are based on additional work or unforeseen circumstances, not changes, and all change orders are reviewed for appropriateness by our office before being approved, so change orders should not be so confrontational.
+In response, we are finally making headway at replacing the subject line of our contractors’ paperwork to read “Additional Work Authorization” rather than “Change Order.”

 “Constructive Criticism.”
 Usually prefaced with “May I give you a little….,” We’ve found little to be constructive in such offers.
 Such invitations usually trigger our own form of response: “So Noted.”